DoctorWkt/CSCv2/Instructions.md

 In the assembly input, a comment starts at a hash character (#) and continues to the end of the line.
-All of this is ignored by the assembler.
+All of this is ignored by the *cas* assembler.
 Blank input lines are ignored by the assembler.
+The assembler supports backslash '\' characters to continue a single line over multiple lines.

 ## Labels and The EQU Pseudo-op